Marco Island SW FL Wildlife

 Southwest Florida is home for many species of snakes.
 There are some poisonous snakes that you should be aware of.
 The small but poisonous coral snake will ruin anyone’s day.
 Stay clear when you see this “beautiful looking, little snake.”
 From tiny to big snake problems.
 Giant python snakes are now breeding the Everglades.
 A 9 foot python was captured on Marco Island in spring 2010.
 There are hundreds of these breeding beasts living in the nearby Everglades.

-Contact us to feature your Marco Island FL restaurant on the web and in Marco Island Living, Marco’s Internet Magazine.
+Contact us to feature your Naples – Marco Island FL business in Marco Island Living, Marco’s Internet Magazine.

 CLICK HERE TO REGISTER